open-telemetry/semantic-conventions/specification/trace/semantic_conventions/http.md

 For an HTTP client span, `SpanKind` MUST be `Client`.

-> **Note**
-> It is nice for HTTP client spans to represent the complete lifetime of the HTTP request.
-> An HTTP request ends once the response body has been fully read or the response closes with an error.
-> However, if there is any possibility for application code to not fully read the HTTP response
-> (and for the HTTP client library to then have to clean up the HTTP response asynchronously),
-> the HTTP client span SHOULD be ended earlier (e.g. after the HTTP response headers are read, or fail to be read).
-> This avoids having to end the span asynchronously later on at a time which is no longer directly associated with the application code which made the HTTP request.
->
-> Because of the potential for confusion around this, HTTP client library instrumentations SHOULD document their behavior around ending HTTP client spans.

 <!-- semconv trace.http.client(full) -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |
 |---|---|---|---|---|